 Medicines Australia and its member companies are passionate about improving Aboriginal health outcomes and helping close the life expectancy gap that exists between Aboriginal and non-Aboriginal Australians.

-The Fund was created in response to recommendations made by the Government that one way to assist in addressing Indigenous health policy issues is through the development of Indigenous preventative health programs.
+The Fund was created in 2008 in response to recommendations made by the Government that one way to assist in addressing Aboriginal health policy issues is through the development of Aboriginal preventative health programs.

-Since 2010, Medicines Australia has contributed a total of $1.72m towards Indigenous preventative health programs.
-The Special Purpose Fund and its projects are a great legacy of the industry’s contribution to assist in Closing the Gap in Indigenous health.
+The Corporate Social Responsibility Initiatives Fund and its projects are a great legacy of the industry’s contribution to assist in Closing the Gap in Aboriginal health.

 Previously Funded CSR Initiatives